 Dennis was never one to take the conventional route - hence the birth of "The Untamed Paths".
 His adventurous lifestyle has led him along the path of a veterinary bioscience student and even into the intricacies of business marketing.
 An accomplished divemaster, he has also had a hand in regional marine conservation work involving thresher sharks, reef restorations and underwater surveys.
 When not under the ocean - he spends his days and nights out in the field observing and acquiring knowledge on local biodiversity.
 A big fan of wildlife, he has visited rescue centres in Sumatra and Borneo to get a better understanding of human-wildlife conflict in rural areas.

-Dennis is also an avid wildlife photographer, powerboater, mountaineer and advocate for sustainable fishing - it is no secret that all the elements in his life are intertwined.
+With a keen eye for the rare and elusive (macro, snakes, birds, you name it!) - Dennis is also an avid wildlife photographer, powerboater, mountaineer and advocate for sustainable fishing - it is no secret that all the elements in his life are intertwined.
 Being around wildlife is second nature to him.

 Cloud specialised in environmental history at Yale-NUS College.
 By day, she's a policy officer strategizing for aviation recovery.
 By dusk, she's out exploring.
 Be it pitch-dark forests or knee-deep waters, pre-dawn or past midnight, she's up for adventures and animals!
 TUP has allowed her to marry her twin loves — education and the great outdoors—and simultaneously be part of a purpose-driven, ecologically-minded business.